Reverse Logistics for Clinical Trial Kits

 Why Reuse Matters in Clinical Trials

-Clinical trial kits often include high-value components such as electronic data loggers, cryogenic shippers, and medical-grade packaging.
-Discarding these after one use increases costs and environmental burden.
+Clinical trial kits include high-value components — cryogenic shippers, electronic data loggers, and medical-grade insulated packaging.
+Discarding these after a single use increases procurement costs and environmental burden.

 Common Items Reused in Reverse Logistics